Duhamel - hikes Things to Do

 An immersive journey through waterfalls, forests, and history

-This trail, developed with minimal human intervention, immerses you in the heart of wild and authentic nature.
-Starting from the Chemin des Lacs parking lot, the route runs along the Iroquois River and reveals a new natural treasure at every turn.
-Right from the start, a lookout offers a breathtaking view of spectacular waterfalls, remnants of an old log slide dating back to the log driving era.
+This trail, developed with minimal human intervention, immerses you in the heart of wild, unspoiled nature.
+Starting from the Chemin des Lacs parking lot, the trail follows the Iroquois River and reveals a new natural treasure at every turn.
+Right at the start, a lookout offers a breathtaking view of spectacular waterfalls, remnants of an old log slide dating back to the logging era.

-The trail then follows the stream for several kilometers, punctuated by wooden bridges, waterfalls, and perfect spots for a picnic break.
-Along the way, marvel at Jack Wapic Cave and the crystal-clear waters of Lac de la Ferme, which can be seen from the top of a cliff.
+The trail then follows the stream for several kilometers, dotted with wooden bridges, waterfalls, and perfect spots for a picnic break.
+Along the way, be sure to check out Jack Wapic Cave and the crystal-clear waters of Lac de la Ferme, which can be seen from the top of a cliff.

-Easy to access and moderately challenging, the loop trail ends at the village of Duhamel, passing along the old Singer railway line.
-In winter, the scenery transforms, inviting outdoor enthusiasts to explore the trail on snowshoes.
+Easy to access and of moderate difficulty, the loop trail winds its way to the village of Duhamel, passing along the old Singer railway line.
+In winter, the landscape transforms, inviting outdoor enthusiasts to explore the trail on snowshoes.

-A peaceful route steeped in history, where nature tells the story of the passage of time.
+A route that is both peaceful and steeped in history, where nature bears witness to the passage of time.